ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 | id          | NamingPattern          | ```F-${AUTOINCREMENT}```  | ```${file.name}```    |

 16. Now we're ready to insert metadata.
-Click on "Data View" Button.
+Click on the "Data View" Button.

 Importing Metadata
 ========

-17. Click `Collections` Tab and select `Series` Collection from dropdown.
+17. Click the `Collections` Tab and select `Series` Collection from dropdown.

 <img src="metadata_geo_images/geo_data1.png" width="99%">

-18. Click on `Insert` button to enter `PRJNA807693` into name field using form.
-After that click save button.
+18. Click on the `Insert` button to enter `PRJNA807693` into the name field using form.
+After that click the save button.

 <img src="metadata_geo_images/geo_data2.png" width="99%">

-19. Go to collection dropdown and change its value to `Biosamples`.
-Click `Download Last Viewed Page as Excel file` button.
-You will see empty excel sheet with table headers.
+19. Go to the collection dropdown and change its value to `Biosamples`.
+Since we will insert 99 Biosamples we will use excel import.
+Let's download the template excel file to facilitate import.
+Click the `Download Last Viewed Page as Excel file` button.
+You will see an empty excel sheet with table headers.

 <img src="metadata_geo_images/geo_download_button.png" width="50%">
 <img src="metadata_geo_images/geo_empty_biosamples.png" width="99%">